colbymillerdev/react-native-progress-steps/README.md

 | centerContainer | Value that decides whether to center content inside ScrollView container | false | Boolean |

 ## Contributing
 Pull requests are always welcome!
-Feel free to open a new GitHub issue for any changes that need to be made.
+Feel free to open a new GitHub issue for any changes that can be made.

 ## Author
 Colby Miller